wgranger/recipe-app-api/README.md

-# recipe-app-api
+# Recipe App API

-Recipe app api source code
+A simple API to test out getting Django up and running with a test project